Subject: Developers of Sympa

 install

-- definition of EXTRA_DIST and CLEANFILES variable to ensure make clean
+Can you please explain which files will be declared as EXTRA_DIST?- definition of EXTRA_DIST and CLEANFILES variable to ensure make clean

 and make dist will work as expected